 Kendall Kerr Pharm.D.
 Candidate, Class of 2025

 Kerr credits the GPA pathway with making her transition to the Pharm.D. program much easier.

 “The networking you do as a freshman, through pre-pharmacy and by meeting other students and faculty, has been so beneficial,” she says.
 “Pharmacy school is a huge adjustment from undergrad and knowing so many of my peers through attending the GPA events made a tremendous difference.
 It gave me confidence and helped set me up to be successful.”

-While former GPA program students are exposed to and interested in a variety of career paths, both Nguyen and Kerr have already become involved in research projects within the college and are currently leaning toward pursuing a postgraduate residency.
+While former GPA pathway students are exposed to and interested in a variety of career paths, both Nguyen and Kerr have already become involved in research projects within the college and are currently leaning toward pursuing a postgraduate residency.

 “Seniors get excited about the GPA opportunity as it allows them to solidify their pharmacy pathway through conditional acceptance into the Pharm.D. program before they even graduate high school,” Mellen says.